mxagar/mxagar.github.io/_posts/2022-09-23-machine-learning-production-level.markdown

 In this article I introduced my personal boilerplate to transform small/medium-sized data science projects into production-ready packages.
 The template works on the customer churn prediction problem using the [Credit Card Customers](https://www.kaggle.com/datasets/sakshigoyal7/credit-card-customers/code) dataset from [Kaggle](https://www.kaggle.com/), but you are free to clone the boilerplate from its [Github repository](https://github.com/mxagar/customer_churn_production) and modify it for your business case.
 The following software engineering aspects are covered:

-- Structure which reflects the typical steps in a medium-sized data science project
+- Structure which reflects the typical steps in a small/medium-sized data science project
 - Readable, simple, concise code
 - PEP8 conventions applied, checked with [pylint](https://pypi.org/project/pylint/) and [autopep8](https://pypi.org/project/autopep8/)
 - Modular and efficient code, with Object-Oriented patterns